yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 In YSQL, the admin user is not a full superuser.
 For security reasons, you do not have access to the Yugabyte or Postgres superusers, nor can you create users with superuser privileges.
 {{< /note >}}

-For more information on users and roles in Yugabyte Cloud, refer to [Database authorization in Yugabyte Cloud clusters](../../cloud-secure-clusters/cloud-users/).
+For more information on users and roles in YugabyteDB Managed, refer to [Database authorization in YugabyteDB Managed clusters](../../cloud-secure-clusters/cloud-users/).

 ## Pricing